 We evaluated the impacts of transmission outages on the flowgate by solving a power flow case with and without the component in service and observing the resulting changes in flow on the flowgate.
-Our review of Duke transmission outages on days with TSR refusals found one outage to be of interest.
-The monitored line in the flowgate is the
+Our review of Duke transmission outages on days with TSR refusals found a group of outages to be of interest.
+There was a set of outages affecting the